32. Seeking solutions to climate change

 37. Tackling Fish Stock Depletion

-Eighty per cent of the world's major commercial fish stocks are exploited to their sustainable limits or beyond.
+Ninety per cent of major marine commercial fish stocks are exploited to their sustainable limits or beyond.
 FAO monitors global fisheries production and the status of wild fish stocks and works with countries to improve the management of fisheries, stamp out illegal fishing, promote responsible international fish trade and protect fragile species and environments.

 38. Banning Toxic Chemicals